AdobeDocs/adobe-io-events/src/pages/guides/sdk/sdk_publish_events.md

 ## Response

-The API returns HTTP Status 200 (OK) if the event has been processed correctly and there are active registrations for the event.
-The API returns HTTP Status 204 (No Content) if there are no registrations for the event.
+The API returns
+* HTTP Status 200 (OK) if the event has been processed correctly and there are active registrations for the event,
+* HTTP Status 204 (No Content) if there are no registrations for the event,
+* HTTP Status 429 (with a `Retry-After` response header, following the [RFC 7231](https://tools.ietf.org/html/rfc7231#section-7.1.3)) if you api-key is being throttled (read our [Events Publishing API guide](../api/eventsingress_api.md) for more details).

-In addition, the API returns the appropriate error codes if there was an issue in processing the request.
+* as well as the usual (4xx/5xx) error codes if there was an issue in processing the request.